 You can have a perfectly optimized copy and a shining design in your advertisement.
 But, the most critical element that matters before launching your campaign is whether or not it’s reaching the right target audience.

-Most probably, you’ll launch your first remarketing campaign on the Google Display Network (containing 2 million websites) or on Facebook (having close to 1.5 billion users).
+Most probably, you’ll launch your first remarketing campaign on the Google Display Network (containing 2 million websites) or on Facebook (having close to 2.5 billion users in 2019).

 Let’s look at how you’ll reach your target audience on both of them.
 I’ll also show you the most common mistakes that marketers make when launching remarketing campaigns.

-How to define your audience in Google AdWords?
+How to define your audience in Google Ads?

 Say a visitor jumped off your consultation offer page.
 And, another visitor jumped off your blog.